HEtothe/datagrab/README.md

 But even so, some really basic use cases still seem to require a lot of lines of code!

-datagrab was written as a set of classes and methods designed to simplify using the [requests library](https://realpython.com/python-requests/) for some typical use cases.
+datagrab was written as a set of classes and methods designed to simplify using the [requests library](https://realpython.com/python-requests/) for some typical web scraping and REST API use cases.
 In short: download, parse and process the returned text easily, so you are closer to doing something useful with it.

 - Request data and ensure the desired result arrived with a single method (retrieve_response module)